60frames/webpack-hot-server-middleware/README.md

 ];
 ```

-> NOTE: It's important both the 'client' and 'server' configs are given the name 'client' and 'server' respectively.
+> NOTE: It's important both the 'client' and 'server' configs are given a name prefixed with 'client' and 'server' respectively.

 It then needs to be mounted immediately after `webpack-dev-middleware`, e.g.